About Creator JIM UNGER

-JIM UNGER, original creator of HERMAN® (left) and his brother Bob (right) with David Waisglass, creator of FARCUS.
-The brothers lived together in the Bahamas for many years writing gags, and later joined by long-time friend Waisglass to create the award-winning newspaper cartoon viewed by millions of fans worldwide.
+JIM UNGER, original creator of HERMAN® (left) and his brother Bob (right) with David Waisglass, creator of FARCUS®.
+The brothers worked together in the Bahamas for many years writing gags, and was later joined by long-time friend Waisglass to create the award-winning newspaper cartoon viewed by millions of fans worldwide.

 Born in London, England, Jim Unger floated from job to job — including soldier, policeman, office clerk and repo man — before emigrating to Canada where he worked at a weekly newspaper in the Toronto suburb of Mississauga.
 As an amateur artist, Jim was asked to fill-in briefly for the editorial cartoonist at the paper, which earned him a few awards and recognition.
 Universal Press Syndicate quickly recognized his phenomenal comedic and drawing talent, and contracted Unger to produce a daily comic panel for subscribing newspapers.

 Unger's groundbreaking humor and distinct illustrative style exploded onto the comic pages in 1974 to become a classic feature.
 He has been twice honored by the National Cartoonists Society as Best Syndicated Panel, and unquestionably inspired a generation of cartoonists that followed.

 After 18 years and with more than 6,500 comics to his credit, legendary comic creator announced his “retirement” from the daily pressure of newspaper deadlines.
 But he never stopped writing gags up until his passing in 2012 — and HERMAN continues to appear daily in hundreds of newspapers worldwide.

 Assisted by his close personal friend — syndicated cartoonist David Waisglass (creator of FARCUS) — the two comic creators established LaughingStock Licensing Inc. to restore, update, color, and digitally remaster the HERMAN archive.